wiserain/docker-plexdrive/README.md

 docker-compose exec <service_name> plexdrive_setup
 ```

-Once you finish typing your API token, shell will answer.
+Once you finish typing your API token, shell stops responding.
 No worries, it is expected.
 Simply escape by ```Ctrl+C```, and go to ```/config```.
 You will find two json files generated.
 Container running in background proceeds to execute mounting command for plexdrive.
 You can now access google drive contents via volume-mapped ```/your/mounting/point```.